What’s Next? Career Exploration for Established Researchers

 How to apply

-The spring 2025 dates are now full.
-To register your interest in future dates of the programme, please complete the registration of interest form.
+To express your interest in a future date of the ‘What’s Next?
+Career Exploration for Established Researchers’ programme, please complete the expression of interest form.

 Dr Jim Baxter